-To be in a position to identify conflicts of interest that may put the interests of agency clients at risk, agents need to keep conflict of interest 'front of mind', and encourage representatives to do likewise.
-Not every conflict will be clear-cut and obvious.
+To be in a position to identify conflicts of interest that may put the interests of agency clients at risk, property managers need to keep the risk 'front of mind'.
+Not every conflict will be obvious.

-Some issues for agents and sales representatives to consider in relation to conflict include:
+Some issues for property managers to consider in relation to conflict include:

-- whether the agent, their family or employees have outside interests that may cause conflicts - whether there are any agency practices that mean agents / representatives accrue benefits over and above the fees clients pay them (or avoid losses) when they list and sell properties - whether personal 'amity' or 'enmity' could cause a conflict of interests (e.g. a personal bond with a buyer, or a dislike for a seller) - how to avoid a 'conflict of duty' when you have clients whose interests are competing - whether foreseeable future events could create conflict - whether information you will acquire on listing a property or business may create a conflict - what consequences might result from proceeding to act for a client despite a conflict - whether informed consent is needed, and from whom - how to manage conflicts fairly and ensure they do not result in claims or bad publicity.
+- whether they, or their family / close associates have outside interests that may cause conflicts; - whether there are any agency practices that mean property managers accrue benefits (or avoid losses) over and above the fees clients pay the agency to list and let properties; - whether personal 'amity' or 'enmity' could cause a conflict of interests (e.g. being close to one of the parties you are dealing with); - how to avoid a 'conflict of duty' when you have clients whose interests are competing; - whether foreseeable events could create conflict in the future; - whether information you will acquire on listing a property may create a conflict; - what consequences might result from proceeding to act for a client despite a conflict; - whether informed consent is needed, and from whom; and - how to manage conflicts fairly and ensure they do not result in claims or bad publicity.

-If a conflict of interest is clear (or highly likely) the agent or representative should consider whether to resign from representing the client to avoid the conflict entirely, or to seek to manage the conflict.
-It is not always practical to avoid all conflicts - for instance if there is only one agent in a town.
-If a conflict exists it may be managed by disclosing it to the client and gaining informed consent to continue to act.
-An agent wanting to minimise risk will closely supervise all conflicted transactions.
+If a conflict of interest is clear (or highly likely), or there is a perception of a potential conflict, the property manager should consider whether to resign from representing the client to avoid the conflict entirely, or to seek to manage the conflict.
+It is not always practical to avoid all conflicts - for instance if there is only one agency in a town.

+If a conflict exists, it may be managed by disclosing it and gaining informed consent to continue to act.
+The agent employing the property manager should be made aware of all potential conflict situations so they can judge the risk and closely supervise the transaction if necessary.